toke/craus/README.md

 `kraus -c 10` will print the floor of today and the next 9 days.

-`kraus -v -c 10` same as above but in VCARD format.
+`kraus -o vcard -c 10` same as above but in VCARD format.

 ## Implementation